matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 c) Use COPY to copy a code snapshot into the image.
 d) Ensures that every image runs without any extra, surrounding configuration or code.

 64) What exactly do you mean by "Dockernized node"?
-Can this node be on-premises or in the Clous?
+Can this node be on-premises or in the Cloud?
 Answer: A Dockernized node is a physical or virtual machine that has been configured to run Docker containers.
 It can be on-premises or in the cloud.